 So off I go, out into an unpleasantly bright spring day and back to the dead flowers I’ve been visiting entirely too often.
 As the withering field comes into view, I reach across it with my soul and feel for the book at the forest’s edge.

 I have to remind myself to breathe, then stop myself from taking a sip of life and sprinting across the field.
 If it’s gone it’s gone, if it’s not it’s not going anywhere.
 I remember exactly where I left it, even if it looks quite different in the morning light, and a minute later I’m peering into the hollow where I’m certain it was.
 Nothing.
 No magic trail leading off somewhere.
 No sign it was ever here at all.

 Okay.
 Okay.
 What happened here?
 The Harbinger still exists, or at least the power I embedded in it does.
 I can still feel that tiny toxic spark of myself.
 That could mean some forest monster came by, ate the book, and caught what I gave it.
 After a quick glance over my shoulder, I transform and push my senses as far as I can into the sea of trees.

 Nothing, or nothing I can find from outside, and I’m not going back in there.
 It also could’ve been a Keeper, unlikely as it is for someone else to have searched this field in the middle of the night.
-They probably would’ve killed and absorbed it on the spot, and even if they didn’t I wouldn’t come after another Keeper for it.
+They probably would’ve killed and absorbed it on the spot.
+Even if they didn’t, I wouldn’t go after another Keeper for it.

 I can’t do anything in either of those situations, so no point following those trains of thought further.
 What else?
 Maybe it has some way to move after all and set off on its own power to find itself a new nest.
 Or… someone’s reflection told them where to find it.
 The Harbinger would certainly have hooks in anyone who followed its steps that far.
 It could’ve sent them here to pick its book up and either hold it for safekeeping or hide it somewhere new.